tundeiness/How_the_World_Works/README.md

 ## Polynomial Regression and Model Parameters

-- implement second order polynomial Linear Regression
-- implement Helper Functions
-- implement x order polynomial Linear Regression
-- implement model with 2 non-sequential polynomial terms.

-### Model complexity
+###  Exercise 3.2: Model complexity
-- In the context of Linear and Polynomial regression, this refers to :
+- Factors that influence  Polynomial regression model complexity are :
    (1) Number of model parameters ( i.e  𝛽1 𝛽2 or 𝛽3 )
    (2) effectiveness in expressing relationship within the dataset(Model parameter effectiveness)
 - where there is a model with 2 non-sequential polynomial terms: Like fitting and plotting a model with  𝑥,𝑥3,and 𝑥5 as input features.
 These are non sequential as observed.

-## Exercise 3.1:

-## Exercise 3.2:
+- The more the parameters supplied, the better the ability of the model to express underlying relationships.

-## Exercise 3.3:
+## Exercise 3.3: Normalization
-- Normalising data and re-plotting
+- Normalizing data and re-fitting model when features are not equally scaled.
-- create a normalising helper function
+- create a normalizing helper function
 ## Exercise 3.4:
+- plotting polynomial regression model with a tangent underlying wave.

+## Contact
+* Feel free to contact me  with any questions!